Skip to main content

 ...

-As you can see, the relevant output is the version information of the Jidie Shikong AI deployment tool in the current docker development environment.
+As you can see, the relevant output is the version information of the Spacemit AI deployment tool in the current docker development environment.
 Note: When you call the spine related commands (and its subcommands) for the first time, spine will automatically install the necessary dependency packages for you, so network support is required (normally, this process will not take up too much of your time).

 1.2 Setting up the Local Environment